testcontainers/testcontainers-dotnet/docs/api/wait_strategies.md

 # Wait Strategies

 Wait strategies are useful to detect if a container is ready for testing (i.e., if the application inside the container is in a usable state).
 They check different indicators of readiness of the container and complete as soon as they are fulfilled.
 Per default, Testcontainers will wait until the container is running.
-For simple images, that is not enough.
+For the most images, that is not enough.
 You can chain different pre-configured wait strategies together or implement your own by implementing the `IWaitUntil` interface.

 ```csharp
 _ = Wait.ForUnixContainer()